-The Office of the General Registrar and Electoral Board of Pittsylvania County strives to promote the highest level of service to the citizens of the commonwealth by providing equitable opportunities to register and vote; and by maintaining accurate records relating to voter registration, elections, election officials, and candidates.
+The Office of the General Registrar and Electoral Board of Pittsylvania County strives to promote the highest level of service to the commonwealth citizens by providing equitable opportunities to register and vote; and maintaining accurate records relating to voter registration, and elections, election officials, and candidates.
 We are committed to promoting democracy and public trust in our endeavors to ensure fair and impartial elections.

 Upcoming Elections / Deadlines

 First day of in-person early voting at your local registrar's office: Friday, September 23, 2022

 Deadline to register to vote or update an existing registration: October 17, 2022.

 Deadline to apply for a ballot to be mailed to you: October 28, 2022.
 Your local voter registration office must receive your request by 5:00 p.m.